ietf-teep/architecture/draft-ietf-teep-architecture.md

 Device TEEs are responsible for validating the supplied TAM certificates to determine that the TAM is trustworthy.
 A compromised TAM may bring multiple threats and damage to user devices that it can manage and thus to the Device Owners.
 Information on devices that the TAM manages may be leaked to a bad actor.
 A compromised TAM can also install many TAs to launch a DoS attack on devices, for example, by filling up a device's TEE resources reserved for TAs such that other TAs may not get resources to be installed or properly function.
 It may also install malicious TAs to, potentially, many devices, if it can also get or access a Trusted Component signer key that is trusted by the TEEs.
 This makes TAMs high value targets.
-An advanced persistent threat actor could potentially compromise a TAM without impacting its certificate or raising concern from the TAM's operator.
+A TAM could be compromised without impacting its certificate or raising concern from the TAM's operator.

 To mitigate this threat, TEEP Agents and Device Owners have several options, including but potentially not limited to those listed below, for detecting and mitigating a compromised TAM:

 1. Apply an ACL to the TAM, indicating which TAs it is permitted to install.
 2. Use a transparency log to expose a TAM compromise: TAMs publish an